BrunaLab/HeliconiaSurveys/README.md

-### Heliconia Surveys Github Repository
+### Heliconia Demography Project Github Repository

 This is the README for the cleanup, organization, and summary of the Heliconia Demographic Project data.
-For summaries of the data, photos of the field sites, a list of project publications, and additional information visit the [project website](https://brunalab.github.io/HeliconiaSurveys/).
+Summaries of the data, photos of the field sites, a list of project publications, and other project-related resources are available on the [project website](https://brunalab.github.io/HeliconiaSurveys/).
+The demographic data collected from 1998-2008 have been published in _Ecology_ as a Data Paper, which provides a full description of the project, data, and metadata.

+This repository contains the following folders:

+└── my_awesome_project
+    ├── `01_create_heliconia_archive.R`
+    ├── code
+    │   ├── code_archive (preparing the file to be archived at Dryad) │   └── code_cleaning (cleaning & combining data from individual plots)
+    │   └── code_review (validation checks of clean data set)
+    ├── data
+    │   ├── data_archive (files archived at Dryad)
+    │   └── data_clean (clean data prior to archiving)
+    │   └── data_raw (raw data files)
+    │   └── data_review (records for review following validation checks)
+    ├── README.md
+    ├── LICENSE
+    └── .gitignore

+The workflow for preparing these data is described below.

 ## Workflow

-The cleaning, validating, and organizing of the _Heliconia_ demographic data is done using the R script `01_create_heliconia_archive.R`.
-The functions in this script will take the user from 'raw' survey data to the csv files of clean and organized data that are available in Dryad.
+The cleaning, validating, and organizing of the _Heliconia_ demographic survey data is done using the R script `01_create_heliconia_archive.R`, located in the root directory.
+The functions in this script will take the 'raw' survey data and convert it to the .csv file of clean and organized data that have been archived at the Dryad Data Repository.

 **The workflow is as follows:**